 Choose a backpack than a trolly

-If you have a connection flight, the luggage will tag down to the final destination.
-If you intend to go out of the airport, it’s sensible to carry a small backpack rather than a carry-on trolley.
-Also, try to get a seat in front for a quick exit of the plane.
+Also, try to get a seat in front for a quick exit from the plane.
 During online check-in 72 hours before departure, you can choose your seats without extra charges with Qatar Airways.

-Moreover, check if you’re eligible for a visa-free.
-Nationals of 80 countries can visit Qatar on visa-free – it means you receive a visa on arrivals.
-For Belgium citizens, you get a visa stamp on your passport for three months at the airport, and the service is free.
+To plan a trip, you can already check if you’re eligible for a visa-free.
+Nationals of 80 countries can visit Qatar without a prior tourist visa.
+You get a stamp on arrival, and the service is free.

 Getting around the city center

-Therefore since May 2019, the new subways opened in Doha.
-These days it makes it easier getting around the center.
-We haven’t used the metro during our visit, but good to know for next time.
-Even that taking the buses is a bit of adventure, but if asking anyone, they’d point you in the right direction.
+You can take the local buses or the metro to get around the city center.
+We haven’t used the metro yet, only the buses, which is a bit complicated, but if asking anyone, they’d point you in the right direction.

 Evening things to do in Doha

 To emphasize…fewer things that you can do in the evening.
-I’m so glad we could do something on a long layover.
+I’m glad we could do something on a long layover.
 Below you see from the start to the last of our city tour.
-Anyway, if you’re not sure of what to do, you can always seek advice at the tourist information located inside the arrival terminal.
+If you’re unsure what to do, you can always seek advice from the tourist information inside the arrival terminal.
+They were so helpful to visitors.

 Museum of Islamic Art

 The Museum of Islamic Art artificially constructed the peninsula in the Bay of Corniche.
-Something you can’t miss due to its striking structure.
-Art exhibits ten thousand works of inestimable value from the Muslim world spread out on three floors.
-Free admittance.
+Something you can’t miss due to its striking structure, especially at night.
+Not only beautiful from the outside, but it has a remarkable interior as well.
+It’s a three-story building; the art exhibits ten thousand works of inestimable value from the Muslim world.
+You could spend some hours here if you’d like.

-If you ask anyone what a must things to do in Doha, you get the answer ‘ the Corniche.’
-You’ll find the same spots if you go to Dubai and Abu Dhabi.
-It’s a great place to stroll when it is dark as you have a fabulous view of skyscrapers through the coastline of the city.
+It’s an excellent place for strolling when it is dark as you have a fabulous view of skyscrapers through the city’s coastline.
 The individual structures of the buildings and shapes are incredible to see from this point.
-The area attracts many residents and tourists, also a place to hop on a boat of the West Bay.
+The area attracts many residents and tourists, also a place to hop on a boat on the West Bay.

 The marketplace, Souq Waqif